EricZimmermann/ECSE444-Filtering/README.md

 1. `cd src/imaging` (navigate into the directory containing the Makefile) 2.`make processmake` (builds the executable)
 3. `./processmake -c <full path to the target directory containing input txt> <input txt filename> <size of img, eg: 32, 128> <sigma of kernel as float> <size of kernel eg: 3, 5, 7>
-4. output.txt contains the resulting image and logging.txt contains the parameters we used
+4. output.txt contains the resulting image and logging.txt contains the parameters we used (located in same directory as specified)

 Note: image size must be identical to that selected in preprocessing
 Note: kernel size must be odd and smaller than size of image